procedural/-/README.md

 71
 80

 Anyone knowns what math operator results in 44 different combinations of two 8's?
 The sum must not result in more than 8.
+Also, maybe it should equal to 45 if we include 00 possibility.

 https://twitter.com/relativetoyou/status/1310074186090643462
 https://www.reddit.com/r/askmath/comments/j0kxmt/anyone_knowns_what_math_operator_results_in_44/